 Residency also provides opportunities for increased elective time to sample subspecialty rotations.
 This assists is career planning and provides additional specialty training in areas of interest.
 The elective opportunities are diverse, ranging from electrophysiology to musculoskeletal medicine to health policy.
 Residents also have the opportunity to participate in one of several “tracks” within the residency program if interested in additional specific training resources and experiences.

 As mentioned above, residents are viewed as some of the primary teachers within the Department of Medicine.
 Some of these teaching opportunities will also be observed by department faculty to help the resident refine the style and effectiveness of their teaching.
 Teaching opportunities will include:

 Leading inpatient medicine rounds:

 - Residents are in charge of running ward rounds.
-Medical students and interns present to the resident during rounds and the attending hospitalist is considered the resident’s consultant with the resident retaining the primary decision-making role for the patient’s on their service.
+Medical students and interns present to the resident during rounds.
+The attending hospitalist is considered the resident’s consultant, with the resident retaining the primary decision-making role for the patients on their service.